Event Handlers

 Greeter.NewGreeting.handler(async ({ event, context }) => {

-let config = getConfigByChainId(event.chainId);
+const config = getConfigByChainId(event.chainId);

 });

-open Types
+open Types;

 Handlers.Greeter.NewGreeting.handler(async ({ event, context }) => {